On this page:

 Many contributing factors determine how much you will pay.
 Some factors include how severe the clog is and the cost of material and labor in your area.
-Plus, emergency service calls are more than a regular call.
+Plus, emergency service calls are more than regular calls.
 Drain line replacement could add hundreds to the average price, and a new septic tank could add thousands.

-You might be able to clear some clogs yourself with a plunger, or by clearing the trap, using green or chemical cleaners, or a snake.
+You might be able to clear some clogs yourself with a plunger or by clearing the trap, using green or chemical cleaners, or a snake.
 You can often purchase a small snake or chemical drain cleaners for around $20.